wp-plugins/gotmls/readme.txt

 5. The Quarantine showing threats that have been fix already.

 == Changelog ==

+= 3.14.08 =
+* Re-purposed Quick Scan to just scan the most affected areas.
+* Set the registration form to display by defaulted in the definition update section.
+* Fixed a few small bugs in advanced features and directory depth determination.

 = 3.13.11 =
 * Fixed a session bug to display the last directory scanned.